SDD Leadership Summit

 Read more about the program and line-up.

-The SDD Satellite Nairobi - co-organised with Marathon XP - also looked at the future of urban renewal using suburb Ngara as a case study and model for other cities.
+Nairobi - The future of urban renewal - a case study of Ngara as a creative hub and model for other cities The SDD Satellite Nairobi - co-organised with Marathon XP - also looked at the future of urban renewal using suburb Ngara as a case study and model for other cities.
 Nestled in the vibrant city of Nairobi, Ngara serves as a microcosm of urban dynamics.
 Despite historical challenges such as congestion and safety concerns, its strategic location and diverse character make it a compelling focal point for revitalisation efforts.
 The ongoing transformation of Ngara aligns with Nairobi's broader vision for sustainable and inclusive urban development.

 Neighbourhoods like Ngara stand as crucibles of transformation.
 Within these urban areas, designers confront a unique blend of challenges and opportunities.
 In this context, designers and other creative thinkers can assume a pivotal role, envisioning solutions that can not only mitigate conflict but also harness its transformative potential.
 The event united designers, researchers, urban planners, policymakers, artists, and creatives through engaging discussions and brainstorming sessions, proposing interventions that propel such transformative projects forward.